ToucanProtocol/toucan-sdk/docs/classes/default.md

 **`Description`**

-retires a specified amount of  carbon credits using the lowest quality (oldest) TCO2 tokens available from the specified Toucan token pool by sending a native token e.g. MATIC.
+retires a specified amount of carbon credits using the oldest TCO2 tokens available from the specified Toucan token pool by sending a native token e.g. MATIC.

 **`Dev`**

 Use `calculateNeededETHAmount()` first in order to find out how much of the native token e.g. MATIC is required to retire the specified quantity of TCO2.
 If the user sends much native token e.g. MATIC, the leftover amount will be sent back to the user.

 **`Notice`**